We look out not only for each other, but also for everyone that works with us.

-ERM has a health and safety program that focuses on the ongoing health and safety of everyone involved in and impacted by our work – including ERM employees, clients, contractors, local communities and the public.
+ERM delivers a health and safety program that focuses on the ongoing health and safety of everyone involved in and impacted by our work – including ERM employees, clients, contractors, as well as communities and the public local to our program sites.

-To ensure a globally consistent and sustainable approach, ERM completed its global implementation of a Safety Management System (SMS) in FY15.
-The SMS, which follows the PLAN – DO – CHECK – ACT scheme, is based on the OHSAS18001 and ISO14001 International Standards and has been designed to:
+ERM’s Safety Management System (SMS), which follows the PLAN – DO – CHECK – ACT scheme, is based on the Occupational Health and Safety Assessment Specification (OHSAS) 18001 and International Organization for Standardization (ISO) 14001 and has been designed to:

 - Identify and quantify health, safety and environmental risk;